 PCIe slots transmit data through channels that are known as PCIe lanes.

 The lanes run from the PCIe slots and offer an unshared connection to the CPU and the motherboard chipset.
-Since they have a high data throughput rate (speed), the are used by high speed devices like a graphics cards.
+Since they have a high data throughput rate (speed), they are used by high-speed devices like graphics cards.

-However, there are a limited amount of PCIe lanes that come from the CPU, which are the primary drivers of the graphics cards.
+However, a limited number of PCIe lanes come from the CPU, the primary driver of the graphics cards.

-A typical processor has 16 – 24 PCIe lanes depending on whether you are using the Intel or AMD, but not all of these lanes are user accessible.
+A typical processor has 16 – 24 PCIe lanes depending on whether you are using Intel or AMD, but not all are user accessible.

-As a rule of thumb at the moment, any given commercial processor offers 16 lanes for the graphics card.
+As a rule of thumb, any commercial processor offers 16 lanes for the graphics card.

-Only the workstation grade processors like the Intel X-Series processor or the AMD Threadripper processors, which can cost as much as an entire gaming desktop itself, have a very high lane count.
+Only workstation-grade processors like the Intel X-Series processor or the AMD Threadripper processors, which can cost as much as an entire gaming desktop, have a very high lane count.

-So on workstation grade desktop you can have multiple x16 slots with full 16 lane bandwidth.
-However, workstation desktops are not for an average Joe and hence not the topic of today’s discussion.
+So on a workstation-grade desktop, you can have multiple x16 slots with total 16-lane bandwidth.
+However, workstation desktops are not for the average Joe, so it isn’t the topic of today’s discussion.